HenriqueAssumpcao/SentiMentalHealth/README.md

 This repository contains four python notebooks, each accomplishing a specific part of the proposed pipeline.
 We highlight that all the notebooks are already configured for enabling users to reproduce the paper's results.

-* The [REDDIT_SCRAPPER]() notebook downloads the data from a given subreddit using reddit's API.
+* The [REDDIT_SCRAPPER](REDDIT_SCRAPPER.ipynb) notebook downloads the data from a given subreddit using reddit's API.
 * The [PRE_PROCESSING](PRE_PROCESSING.ipynb) notebook transforms the data into a single dataframe containing all the information needed for training(VADER's scores, relevant statistics about the threads, etc.)
 * The [PAPER_RESULTS](PAPER_RESULTS.ipynb) notebook performs the actual training of the model and the analysis of the results.
 * The [REVIEW_EXPERIEMENTS](REVIEW_EXPERIMENTS.ipynb) notebook is an extra part of the pipeline, that performs confidence interval experiments and other relevant but not essential studies for the model.

 The [Source](src) folder contains the .py files with useful functions and, most importantly, the Pytorch implementation of the model itself.

+### Reproducing the Paper results

+The main goal of this repository is reproducibility, and so we succinctly describe the pipeline one should follow to reproduce our results.
+1. Run the [REDDIT_SCRAPPER](REDDIT_SCRAPPER.ipynb) notebook.
+We recoomend running this locally, since Google Colab doesn't handle asynchronous functions all that well.
+This can take a while since subreddits like r/depression contain a significant amount of threads.
+2. Run the [PRE_PROCESSING](PRE_PROCESSING.ipynb) notebook.
+We recommend running this on colab, since it requires TPU support.
+This will also take a while since obtaining the VADER sentiment scores is a costly task.
+3. Run the [PAPER_RESULTS](PAPER_RESULTS.ipynb) notebook.
+Unfortunately, since we first obtained the results, Google Colab has reduced the amount of available RAM for free users, and so training the model for all 4 subreddits is not possible for free users of Colab.
+For this reason, we recommend running this notebook locally, on a machine with GPU support and more than 14GB of RAM.

+After following these three steps, you will have access to the trained model used in the paper.
+The [PAPER_RESULTS](PAPER_RESULTS.ipynb) notebook automatically generates the results table and performs case studies for specific threads.

 A command-line version of the model will be available in the future, but currently only the used notebooks are available.

 ## License \& Disclaimer
 This is research code, expect that it can change and any fitness for a particular purpose is disclaimed.